MayankRana2710/CNN_BrainTumorClassification/README.md

 - Test Accuracy: **92.45%**
 - Test Loss: **0.2297**

-The model was evaluated on the test dataset and demonstrated strong performance.
+The model was evaluated on the test dataset and showed strong performance.

 ---